How-to guide#

 }

-There are several abstract methods that need to be implement for the connector, like pw_emu.core.Connector.reset() or pw_emu.core.Connector.cont().
+There are several abstract methods that need to be implemented for the connector, like pw_emu.core.Connector.reset() and pw_emu.core.Connector.cont().
 These are typically implemented using internal channels and pw_emu.core.Connector.get_channel_stream.
-See pw_emu.core.Connector for a complete list of abstract methods that need to be implemented.
+See pw_emu.core.Connector for a complete list of the abstract methods that need to be implemented.